 The Travelling Nativity (or Posada) helps to remind us of the real meaning of Advent and Christmas, a time of opening our hearts to those less fortunate.
 A time to prepare for Jesus.

 Posada is an old Mexican tradition where young people dressed as Mary and Joseph travelled from house to house asking for a room for the night and telling people about the imminent arrival of Jesus in the weeks leading up to Christmas.
 On Christmas Eve they would visit the local church to re-enact the nativity and place figures of Mary and Joseph in a crib.

-Below is the final photo of the crib in front of the altar where Jesus was placed this Christmas
+Below is the final photo of the crib in front of the altar where Jesus will be placed this Christmas.